 Chest pain in respiratory system diseases rarely indicates a serious condition.
 If the pain becomes constant and progressive over several weeks, lung cancer should be suspected especially if the patient is a smoker.

 Patients with acute onset chest pain that is pleuritic, sharply localized to one side and exacerbated by inspiration can have acute pneumonia or peripheral pulmonary embolism.

 Central chest pain that comes and goes and is exacerbated by exercise and alleviated by rest is suggestive of angina rather than a respiratory condition.
 A very sudden onset of chest pain that is associated with sudden onset dyspnea can point towards pulmonary embolism or pneumothorax.

 Chest pain that can be localized by a finger can be related to Tietze syndrome (costochondritis).
 Chest pain that is exacerbated by moving and inspiration but poorly localized might be related to chest muscle exhaustion due to chronic cough or chronic lung disease.

 Cough is a common respiratory symptom.
 The most common cause of acute onset cough that lasts few days is respiratory tract infections.
 New and persistent cough in any smoker especially if older than fifty years of age is an alarming symptom of possible lung cancer.

-Additionally, the type of the sputum produced with cough can have a significance in the diagnosis.
+Additionally, the type of sputum produced with a cough can have significance in the diagnosis.
 Mucoid and yellow sputum are suggestive of possible asthma.
-Hemoptysis is defined as coughing of blood that originates from the lower respiratory tract and can be caused by lung infection, lung cancer, vasculitis or cardiac related etiologies.
-Purulent sputum that might be foul smelling is suggestive of a possible bacterial infection etiology.
+Hemoptysis is defined as coughing of blood that originates from the lower respiratory tract and can be caused by a lung infection, lung cancer, vasculitis or cardiac-related etiologies.
+Purulent sputum that might be foul-smelling is suggestive of a possible bacterial infection etiology.

 Systemic Illness and Lung Disease